 Dáil Éireann - Volume 206 - 03 December, 1963

 Dáil Éireann 206 Ceisteanna—Questions.
 Oral Answers.
-Garda Pensions.
+Pension for Soldier Wounded in Congo.